robgonnella/releasaurus/book/src/commands.md

 - Returns version, commits, notes, and metadata for upcoming releases
 - Outputs machine-readable JSON for automation and CI/CD pipelines
 - Supports filtering to a specific package with `--package`
+- Supports writing output to a file with `--out-file`
 - Returns all releasable packages when no filter is specified
 - Useful for debugging configuration and troubleshooting version detection issues